Favorite Soap Recipes and Why

 After making thousands pounds of soap dough a new awareness has bubbled to the surface.

-The first recipe in “A Soap Recipe Book of Light and Shadow” is a very basic recipe.
+#1.
+The first recipe in “A Soap Recipe Book of Light and Shadow” Vol 1 is a very basic recipe.
 The castor oil can be exchanged for soybean oil with success.
-I believe there must always be the most basic recipes, one that is reduced to the most essential elements, before we build on that core.
+I believe there must always be basic recipes, one that is reduced to the most essential elements, before we build on that core.

-My second favorite recipe is #12 in “A Soap Recipe Book of Light and Shadow” .
-Although this soap dough recipe has touches of Apricot Kernel Oil and Sweet Almond Oil and is more complex it is adjustable and easy to substitute oils, with the help of the infamous Soap Calculator.
+#2.
+My second favorite recipe is #12 in “A Soap Recipe Book of Light and Shadow” Vol 2.
+Although this soap dough recipe has touches of Apricot Kernel Oil and Sweet Almond Oil and is more complex, yet produces wonderful vegetable based results.

-My third and all time favorite recipe is #17.
+#3.
+My third and all time favorite recipe is #3 of Vol 1.
 This recipe has my two favorite ingredients, Shea Butter and Cocoa Butter and I adore this recipe.
 It provides a perfect bar and even more perfect soap dough.
 If you want just one recipe do try this long time coming, hard earned recipe.

-Now, I want to let you know I love all these recipes, each one is my child.
+Now, I want to let you know, I love all these recipes, each one is my child.
 I have used each recipe for bars of soap and soap dough, some for their slow trace properties and others for their stout behaviors.
 I would not have offered them if I found them inferior in any way.
-I culled the those recipes that weren’t up to snuff and reliable.
+I culled the recipes that weren’t up to snuff and reliable.
 I have books and books of recipes that didn’t make the cut.
-All the recipes in “A Soap Recipe Book of Light and Shadow” are tuned and sound, sing a song and each amount exact.
+All the recipes in both Volume 1 and 2 of “A Soap Recipe Book of Light and Shadow” books are tuned and sound, singing a song to produce beautiful results.